Updated: Apr 2

 Tyra & Martin

 Tyra & Martin help people successfully recover from dis-ease and chronic illness.
 They are experts in getting people on the healing path with a quick start to mending their health and reconnecting with their life by way of True Healing Arts.
 Their holistic methods enable clients to simplify their approach to regaining vibrancy.
-If you are interested in taking your own healing to the best level, definitely reach out today to schedule a free conversation.
+If you are interested in taking your own healing to the best level, definitely reach out today to schedule your first conversation.